ApiLogicServer/ApiLogicProject/readme.md

 # Exploring API Logic Server

-The procedure below is the fastest way to explore API Logic Server:
+The procedure below is the fastest way to explore API Logic Server is to open it in Codespaces and run the Tutorial, as described below.

-1. Open this project in Codespaces - no install required!
-2. Run the Tutorial

-Details below.

 &nbsp;